wayne-kirk-schmidt/sumologic-alexandria/readme.md

 Alexandria - The Sumo Logic Query Library
 =========================================

-Sumo Logic is a suite of tools to query, extract, organize, and query against Sumo Logic content.
+Alexandria is a suite of tools to query, extract, organize, and query against Sumo Logic content.
 The goal of the scripts are to build a library of content, and organize  them into "families" of functionality.

 Installing the Scripts
 =======================

-The scripts are command line based, designed to be used within a batch script or DevOPs tool such as Cher or Ansible.
+The scripts are command line based, designed to be used within a batch script or DevOPs tool such as Chef or Ansible.
-Each script is a python3 script, and the complete list of the python modules will be provided to aid people using a pip install.
+Written in python3, all scripts are listed below, and there is a Pipfile to show what modules are required to run.

 You will need to use Python 3.6 or higher and the modules listed in the dependency section.

-The steps are as follows:
+Please follow the following steps to install:

     1. Download and install python 3.6 or higher from python.org.
 Append python3 to the LIB and PATH env.